Random walks, WPD actions, and the Cremona group: The Poisson boundary

 \section{The Poisson boundary}

 Let us now use the WPD property to prove that the Poisson boundary coincides with the Gromov boundary, proving Theorem \ref{T:Poiss-WPD} in the Introduction.

-The idea is to define appropriately the strips for Kaimanovich's criterion using ``elements of bounded geometry'' as below, and using the WPD condition to show that the number of elements in such strips grows at most linearly.
+Similarly to \cite[Section 6]{MT}, the idea is to define appropriately the strips for Kaimanovich's criterion using ``elements of bounded geometry'' as below, and using the WPD condition to show that the number of elements in such strips grows at most linearly.

-Choose $K$ large enough, let us fix a base point $x \in X$, and take $v = h^M$ to be a sufficiently high power of $h$ so that the WPD condition holds with constant $22K$.
+The main difference is that we do not obtain a bound on the growth of all strips, but only on strips between \emph{almost all} pairs of boundary points.
+In fact, if $h$ is a WPD element, then one can use the WPD condition to obtain a bound of the number of bounded geometry elements in a ball (see Lemma \ref{L:bound-geom} below).
+Moreover, by ergodicity, for almost every pair of boundary points, any $(1, K_1)$-quasigeodesic between them will fellow travel a translate of a quasiaxis of $h$, hence we can use the previous claim to bound the number of elements in any strip between almost every pair of boundary points.